muhammadaliazhar/JavaApp-docker/README.md

 # Step 4 --- Change the source code and create an update docker image

-Whenever we do chamges in our application code then we need to update docker image as well
+Whenever we do changes in our application code then we need to update docker image as well

 ```bash
 cd src